The book I needed is the one I wrote.

 Calla Hart writes under a pen name to protect the privacy of those she loves, and to speak freely about the unseen moments that shape a life.
 She is a writer, creative strategist, and artist whose work lives at the intersection of tenderness and truth.
 My Dyslexic Husband is her debut memoir, born from a deep desire to make sense of the unspoken and offer a compass to others navigating neurodiverse relationships.
 She splits her time between Canada and Mexico, often with sand on her feet and a notebook in hand.

 Be the first to read it.
-The memoir is coming.

 Sign up below to get early access to the memoir, audio excerpts, and behind-the-scenes notes as I release them.